The proposed regeneration of the civic quarter will provide a new community heart for Farnborough town centre.

 The ambitious regeneration masterplan includes proposals for the development of:

-- A new leisure centre and cultural hub, including a library and community space
+- A new leisure centre

 - Up to 960 new energy-efficient homes